Rajasthan Cabinet expanded: 15 ministers sworn in | Politics

 Hemaram Choudhary, Mahendrajeet Singh Malviya, Ramlal Jat, Mahesh Joshi, Govindram Meghwal and Shakuntla Rawat were also sworn in as cabinet ministers.

-Zahida, Brijendra Singh Ola, Rajendra Gudha and Murari Lal Meena were sworn in as MoS.
+Zahida, Brijendra Singh Ola, Rajendra Gudha and Murari Lal Meena were sworn in as ministers of state.

-The council of ministers in Rajasthan now has 19 cabinet ministers and 10 MoS, apart from the chief minister.
+The council of ministers in the Congress government in Rajasthan now has 19 cabinet ministers and 10 minister of state, apart from the chief minister.

-Chief Minister Gehlot and members of his council of ministers were among those present at the function.
+Chief Minister Gehlot and members of his council of ministers were among those present at the oath taking ceremony at the Raj Bhawan.

-The number in the council of ministers in the the state has reached 30.
+The number in the council of ministers in the state has increased to 30 now.
 The Rajasthan Cabinet can have a maximum of 30 ministers, including the chief minister.
+In the cabinet expansion and reshuffle process, three ministers –- Govind Singh Dotasra, Harish Chaudhary and Raghu Sharma -- were dropped.

+The resignations of Sharma, Chaudhary and Dotasra were accepted according to the ''one man, one post'' formula of the Congress.
+They all hold positions in the party.

+Sharma has been appointed as the All India Congress Committee (AICC) in-charge for Gujarat and Chaudhary as the AICC in-charge for Punjab, while Dotasra is the Rajasthan Congress chief.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)